hanzoai/ROCm/docs/how-to/rocm-for-ai/inference/benchmark-docker/previous-versions/vllm-0.4.3.rst

 .. _vllm-benchmark-run-benchmark-v043:

-Running the benchmark on the MI300X accelerator
+Running the benchmark on the MI300X GPU
 -----------------------------------------------

 Here are some examples of running the benchmark with various options.